seanstuntz/BAW/README.md

 ```{r}
 build_plot(dir, case = NULL, full = T)
 ```
+***Important Note*** User must set current working directory to the BAW package upon download.
+This is a temporary solution to the issue of saving plots.
+This will be updated in the near future.
 As stated previously, users are required to identify the directory containing fastq.gz raw amplicon reads.
 This is most easily done by setting dir = dirname(file.choose()).
 When the function is executed, the user will need to select a file within the directory containing the fastq.gz data files.
 User must also specify a length of reads to be sampled when developing the quality plots.
 First time users using the sample data files should run the following:
 ```{r}
 build_plot(dir = dirname(file.choose()), case = 1:3, full = T)
 ```